joe-dorward/samples/2025_Sage/getting_access_to_a_site.md

 Imagine yourself as an employee of a Customer organisation with a licence to use your Product, and that the Site hosting that Product is **Ready**.
 You can sign-in to the Sage Provisioning Portal with your **Customer User** role, but you do not yet have access to the **Site**.

+Then, before you do anything, someone in your Customer organisation with the **Customer Administrator** or **Customer Operations Agent** role will assign you to the **Site**.

 ## What happens next?
-1. Someone in your Customer organisation with the **Customer Administrator** or **Customer Operations Agent** role will assign you to the **Site**
-2. You will receive an 'action required' email with an "access temporary credentials" link
+1. You will then receive an 'action required' email with an "access temporary credentials" link
-3. When you follow that link, you will be required to sign-in
+2. When you follow that link, you will be required to sign-in
-4. Once signed-in (with your existing credentials), you will be redirected to a page showing your **SPP Hosting** email address, and a 'one time' password - you will need both to access the **Site**
+3. Once signed-in (with your existing credentials), you will be redirected to a page showing your **SPP Hosting** email address, and a 'one time' password - you will need both to access the **Site**

 ```mermaid
 flowchart TD